jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 I had the following to open my bank account

 - Original Passport
 - A proof of residence - a rental agreement with your name, or your company HR confirming that you live in that address, or a utility bill.
-I drafted an email for HR to sign.
+I drafted an email for HR to sign and forwarded it to the banker.
 Apparently, my housemates managed to use the J1 visa as proof of residence.
 - The coupon for a \$225 [signup bonus](https://accounts.chase.com/raf/landing).
 If the link is shared by your friend, your friend gets [\$50](https://accounts.chase.com/raf/landing).